Why I'm Taking a Break From Blogging

 HOW

-This year was NOT going as planned, especially when it came to the blog.
-I set my sights on niching down on ONE topic and following all the advice I’d accumulated on passive income and making it rich.
+This year was NOT going as planned, especially regarding the blog.
+I set my sights on niching down.

-The only problem is, that’s not why I write, it has never been why I write.
-I’d let myself lose focus.
+The only problem is that's not why I write; it has never been why I write.
+I'd let myself lose focus.
 I ignored my responsibilities to myself and my craft and muddied my intentions.
-I didn’t want to admit it, besides there WASN’T TIME FOR THAT! (see above) Slowing down long enough to think about it was a recipe for failure.
+I didn't want to admit it.

-The blogging and social media worlds move at a pace that I’ve refused to keep up with in the past.
+The blogging and social media worlds move at a pace I've refused to keep up with.
 Hmmm.
-That’s an understatement.
-In truth, I pompously imagined myself above the fray, and I judged my fellow bloggers and marketers as victims of the sponsored content machine.
-Then I started to get campaigns, with each paycheck my self-righteousness turned to humility.
-I’d made a colossal mistake.
-I missed the whole point.
-There were no victims; they were more like participants in a race of which I very well may not have had any right being a part.
+In truth, I pompously imagined myself above the fray and judged my fellow bloggers and marketers as victims of the sponsored content machine.
+Then, I started to get campaigns, and with each paycheck, my self-righteousness turned to humility.
+There were no victims; they were more like participants in a race I had no right being a part of.

 Then I read this article.